 We have contributed to the European debate on personal data protection and we continue to monitor the definition of detailed measures to identify aspects pertaining to our business to be implemented.
 We also monitor developments in the new disclosures on non-financial information to ensure its implementation.
-Lastly, we monitor developments in international accounting standards through work groups skilled in investments and insurance contracts.
+Lastly, we monitor developments in national accounting standards and the national rules specifically designed for the insurance sector.